Meet PiP’s letterpress printing instructors, leaders, staff, and advisors that keep the presses rolling.

 Instructors

-PiP’s instructors integrate innovative processes with centuries-old printmaking techniques, exploring what it means to be printers in the age of post-digital letterpress.
+PiP’s instructors explore what it means to be printers in the age of post-digital letterpress.

 Laura Bentley